Quantum Pin Codes: Quasi-transversality

 \section{Quasi-transversality}

-In this appendix we detail the three weighted polynomial in Eqs.~\eqref{eq:Flx}, \eqref{eq:Fly} and \eqref{eq:Flxy} which determine the transversal action of $R_\ell$ on code states.
+In this appendix we detail the three weighted polynomial in \eqref{eq:Flx}, \eqref{eq:Fly} and {eq:Flxy} which determine the transversal action of $R_\ell$ on code states.
 Using identity \eqref{eq:idbinadd} and denoting $\bs{L}^m$ as the $m^\text{th}$ row of matrix $L$ and $\bs{G}^n$ as the $n^\text{th}$ row of matrix $G$ we can write

 One can readily see that these are all correctly weighted polynomial, i.e. with a prefactor of $2^{s-1}$ in front of monomials of degree $s$, and their coefficients are given by the size of the overlaps between rows of the matrices $L$ or $G$.